kubukoz/scala-native/docs/contrib/build.rst

 The build has roughly five groups of sub-projects as follows:

 1. The compiler plugin, which generates NIR files.
-It is used in all the Scana Native artifacts in the build, with ``.dependsOn(nscplugin % "plugin")``.
+It is used in all the Scala Native artifacts in the build, with ``.dependsOn(nscplugin % "plugin")``.
 This is a JVM project.

     - ``nscplugin``